bitwarden/help/README.md

 # bitwarden Help Center

-The bitwarden help center project is written using Jekyll, which is hosted/deployed to a GitHub pages branch.
+The bitwarden help center project is written using Jekyll, which is hosted/deployed to a GitHub pages branch ([https://help.bitwarden.com/](https://help.bitwarden.com/)).

+# Build/Run
+**Requirements**

+- Jekyll

+Run the following commands:
+- `jekyll build`
+- `jekyll serve`

+You can now access the help center at `localhost:4009`.

 # Contribute